ssh-mitm/ssh-mitm-plugins/README.md

 **Note:**

-The project on PyPI.org is currently not maintained and is only compatible with older versions of SSH-MITM due to the unavailability of repository access.
-Support has already been contacted, as indicated in this issue: https://github.com/pypi/support/issues/3301.
+The project on [PyPI.org](https://pypi.org/project/ssh-mitm-plugins/) is currently not maintained and is only compatible with older versions of SSH-MITM due to the unavailability of repository access.
+PyPi Support has already been contacted, as indicated in this issue: https://github.com/pypi/support/issues/3301.

 ## SSH-MITM